Covid: South Africa new cases double in 24 hours as Omicron spreads

 WHO chief Tedros Adhanom Ghebreyesus later warned that blanket Covid measures were penalising southern Africa.

-New infections are expected to increase in what is now the beginning of the fourth wave in South Africa, and the national health department says there has also been a slight increase in hospital admissions.
+The new infections are driving what is now the beginning of a fourth wave of coronavirus in South Africa, and the national health department says there has also been a slight increase in hospital admissions.

+As with previous variants, the full picture will not become clear until "people get so sick that they need to go to hospital" which is generally "three, four weeks later," says Prof Salim Abdool Karim of the Africa Task Force for Coronavirus.

+"But the feedback we're getting from the ground is that there's really no red flags - we're not seeing anything dramatically different, what we're seeing is what we are used to," he told the BBC's Newsday programme.

 Most of the people who have been hospitalised in South Africa had not been vaccinated against coronavirus, according to the NICD.